 Following a successful Comprehensive Examination, a Supervisory Panel is set up for each doctoral student.
-The Supervisory Panel shall consist of the student’s primary supervisor and two other faculty members.
+The Supervisory Panel consists of the student’s primary supervisor and two other faculty members.

-Starting in the student’s second year, members of the Supervisory Panel meet with the student approximately every six months, no less than twice a year.
-As a rule, the meetings of the Supervisory Panel with the students will take place in the Fall semester and after the Annual Doctoral Conference.
-The first panel is supposed to judge the quality of a submitted chapter.
-The second should evaluate the student’s performance at the Annual Doctoral Conference and at other academic fora, and it should comment on the overall progress of the dissertation, detailing whether the student’s progress is deemed satisfactory or unsatisfactory.
+Starting in the student’s second year, members of the Supervisory Panel meet with the student approximately every six months.
+The panel evaluates a submitted chapter or paper and should comment on the overall progress of the dissertation, detailing whether the student’s progress is deemed satisfactory or unsatisfactory.